Robust Classification of Graph-Based Data: Conclusions

 Starting from basic spectral graph theory, a novel classification method applicable to both semi-supervised classification and graph data classification has been derived in the framework of manifold learning, namely Robust Graph Classification (\srob{}).
 The method has a clear interpretation in terms of loss functions and regularization.
 Noticeably, even though the loss function is concave, we have stated the conditions so that the optimization problem is convex.
 A simple algorithm to solve this problem has been proposed, which only requires to solve a linear system.
 The results of the method on artificial and real data show that \srob{} is indeed more robust to the presence of wrongly labelled data points, and it is also particularly well-suited when the number of available labels is small.
 Moreover, an out-of-sample extension for this model is proposed, which allows to extend the initial model to points out of the graph.

 As further work, we intend to study with more detail the possibilities of the concave loss functions in supervised problems, bounding the solutions using either regularization terms or other alternative mechanisms.
 Regarding the selection of $\gamma$, according to our results the predictions of \srob{} are quite stable with respect to changes in $\gamma$ in an interval containing the best parameter value.
 Hence, it seems that a stability criterion could be useful to tune $\gamma$.
+On the other side, \srob{} could be applied to large-scale graph data, where the out-of-sample extension could play a crucial role in order to make the optimization problem affordable.
+Moreover, the out-of-sample extension potentially allows the proposed \srob{} method to be used in completely supervised problems, and compared with other classification methods.